 The very nature of the on-the-job training process requires us to select our students based on employment standards, rather than school admissions standards.
 In short, we’re looking for people who can become good, reliable employees.
 No previous experience is required; the important thing is that you possess the qualities any employer looks for: attitude, motivation, dedication, and punctuality.

-There is no age limit for our program.
-Of course, most of our students are between the ages of 18-35, but we welcome people of all ages.
-Acceptance is by personal interview only, at a major recording studio in your local area!
+There is no age limit for our programs.
+Most of our students are between the ages of 18-35, but we welcome people of all ages.
+Acceptance is by personal interview, at a major recording studio in your local area!
 Other admission criteria vary state by state, so be sure to call us to learn more or check out the Student Consumer Information section of our website and read the catalog for the state in which you reside.

 Working Around YOUR Schedule

-Because these mentor/apprentice programs take place one-on-one, they can accommodate any schedule.
-No matter what your schedule might be, even if you work full-time or have kids, you can fit this in.
-It might take you longer to finish, but it can definitely be done.
+Because these mentor/extern programs take place one-on-one they can accomodate various schedules, even if you work full-time, have kids, or other responsibilities to consider.
 Thus, you can’t use that old excuse that you don’t have the time to do what you have always wanted to do.